tyrone-sudeium/aethebot/README.md

 sure the configuration in the debugger tab (drop down, top left) is set to "Launch Using System Node".

-This will run the bot in a not-very Production-like way, however, since it will run both the Website and Bot in the same process, that communicate with each other in-memory, but this mode is simpler to debug and setup.

 ### Running Node Inside Docker

 Change to the debugger tab and change the configuration (drop down, top left)